FAQ: Disability Retirement

 The Investment in Contract is divided by the total number of anticipated monthly pension payments based on age (and beneficiary’s age, if a Survivorship Option is elected) as of the date a pension begins.
 The tax-free portion of each monthly pension payment remains unchanged until the retiree has fully recovered the Investment in Contract, at which time the pension is fully taxable.
 See IRS Publication 575 for more information.

-Can Federal taxes be withheld from a pension?
+Can federal taxes be withheld from a pension?

 Yes.
 A Form W-4P Federal Withholding Certificate must be completed at retirement.
 Any questions regarding taxation should be directed to a tax consultant or the IRS.